fbpx

 Dragging stuff along that no longer serves us is a waste of energy – and we have a limited amount of energy.

-Why do we struggle to say goodbye?
+Why do we find it difficult to say goodbye?

 There are many reasons why saying goodbye is so hard.

-Our mind wants us to keep things as they are because it wants to keep us safe.
-It wants to avoid the unknown and the potential risk involved in letting new stuff into our life.
-That’s why it’s easier to hold on to everything and not to decide to let it go.
+It wants us to avoid the unknown and the potential risk involved in letting new stuff into our lives.
+That’s why it’s easier to hold on to everything we have and avoid the decision to let go of what’s no longer needed and useful.

 Space and energy that we need for new things, people, thoughts, etc. to come in.